frkatona/FLIR-Thermal_CS-temp-plotter/readme.md

 [CONSIDER if the volumetric heat application in eq2 is correct]

 [CONSIDER if y integrations should be from y->(y+dy) or (y-1/2 dy)->(y+1/2 dy)]

+[CONSIDER if T^4 radiative transfer is non-negligible for the predicted temperatures (look into the Stefan-Boltzmann and emissivity values for PDMS)]

 ### Extending to 3D with Cylindrical Symmetry (ignore for now)
 The cylindrical power source of the laser beam will require some 3D considerations at least insofar as the proper distribution of the laser power as a heat source is concerned, as well as any 3D visualization of the temperature distribution.
 The heat equation in cylindrical coordinates is given by: